SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 Turn on **Send measurement** to specify a measurement.

 - Enter the type of the measurement.
-For example, “c8y_AccelerationMeasurement”.
+For example, "c8y_AccelerationMeasurement".
-- Series are any fragments in measurements that contain a “value” property.
-For example, in the series field you can enter: “c8y_AccelerationMeasurement.acceleration”.
+- Series are any fragments in measurements that contain a "value" property.
+For example, in the series field you can enter: "c8y_AccelerationMeasurement.acceleration".
-- The “Unit” field specifies the unit of the given measurement.
-For example, “m/s” for velocity.
+- The "Unit" field specifies the unit of the given measurement.
+For example, "m/s" for velocity.

 #### Create alarm